-The latest in a slew of evil missteps by pharmaceutical giant Johnson & Johnson came to light this week, furthering the list of ways in which the company has put profit over patients.
+Project Plato was a secret plan by pharmaceutical giant Johnson & Johnson to restrict payments to people who had gotten cancer from J&Js talc products, furthering the list of ways in which the company has put profit over patients.

 “It is critical that any activities related to Project Plato, including the mere fact the project exists, be kept in strict confidence,” Chris Andrew, a J&J lawyer, wrote in an internal memo reviewed by Reuters.